-The basic payroll module should be able to calculate and pay employee salaries, subtract the necessary taxes and deductions, and organize direct payment deposits to employee bank accounts or print and delivery paychecks.
+The basic payroll module should be able to calculate and pay employee salaries, subtract the necessary taxes and deductions, and organize direct payment deposits to employee bank accounts or print and deliver paychecks.

 Other HRMS-based payroll features include compliance management, data security and accuracy (especially for stored financial data like bank accounts), and an employee access portal that allows them to track their salary.

 8- Benefits Administration

 Benefits administration can be a stand-alone module or combined with payroll management.
 This module is about delivering timely information and assisting employees in deciding their benefits, pension, healthcare and welfare packages, and other financial implications.